 tapestry of time.

-My solution is to create The Sixties Date Machine, a
+My solution was to create The Sixties Date Machine, a

-database that will contain all sorts of events, from JFK's assassination
+database that contains all sorts of events, from JFK's assassination

-have multiple keywords attached to each event and will be searchable such
+includes multiple keywords attached to each event and is searchable such

 that the user can create her or his own chronology.
-I have had search
+I had search

-history and will relegate the search pages to a secondary place on the
+history.
+The bigger chronologies will have a secondary place on the